fs-c/royalroad-api/README.md

 This is an attempt to write a predictable and consistent wrapper around the  mess that is RRL.
 Since no official public API is exposed, this module scrapes all data straight from the HTML, which makes it very prone to spontaneous and horrible death.

-Documentation can be found on [fsoc.gitlab.com/royalroadl-api](https://fsoc.gitlab.io/royalroadl-api/classes/royalroadapi.html).
-Since this is very barebones and I am rather averse to the idea of adding huge comment blocks to my code, an elaboration on the parts of this module can be found below, in the [about](#about) section.

-Documentation generated from [TypeDoc](http://typedoc.org/) can be found on [fsoc.gitlab.com/royalroadl-api](https://fsoc.gitlab.io/royalroadl-api/classes/royalroadapi.html).
+Barebones documentation generated from [TypeDoc](http://typedoc.org/) can be found on [fsoc.gitlab.com/royalroadl-api](https://fsoc.gitlab.io/royalroadl-api/classes/royalroadapi.html).

 A more elaborate description of this package and its functionality (both internal and exposed) can be found further below in the [about](#about) section.